All-Hands-AI/OpenHands/README.md

 To learn more about the project, and for tips on using OpenHands, **check out our [documentation](https://docs.all-hands.dev/modules/usage/getting-started)**.

-There you'll find resources on how to use different LLM providers (like ollama and Anthropic's Claude), troubleshooting resources, and advanced configuration options.
+There you'll find resources on how to use different LLM providers, troubleshooting resources, and advanced configuration options.

 ## 🤝 How to Contribute